Illustration for: Stability AI beats Getty in UK High Court, leaving AI copyright unclear

 UK High Court didn't weigh in on the key copyright issue dividing the tech sector and creative industries.
 The case, first filed in 2023, is the first major AI copyright claim to reach England's High Court, though the verdict offers little clarity to other AI companies and rightsholders.
 Getty had originally pursued the core issue of training on copyrighted material but dropped it mid-trial, largely due to weak evidence.
 Getty, which has a large archive of images and video, sued Stability in 2023 for "unlawfully" scraping millions of images to train its software.

-Stability AI walked out of the courtroom with a win.
-Yet the judgment says little about the core question of whether AI models must obtain permission to train on copyrighted works.
-No clear answer.
+Stability AI left the courtroom with a win, but the judgment says very little about the core question - whether AI models have to get permission to train on copyrighted works.
+In other words, there’s no clear answer yet.
+The High Court sidestepped that issue, so both tech firms and creative companies are still in the dark.

-Both sides have signaled they will monitor any appellate moves closely.
-Until then, the balance between protecting creators’ rights and fostering AI development remains unsettled, and the broader implications for the industry are still ambiguous.
+Until then, the balance between protecting creators and letting AI develop remains unsettled, and the wider impact on the industry is still unclear.

 Further Reading